There are numerous ways to get to from San Francisco to Napa Valley, depending on your budget and how much time you have. These are our picks!

 The Amtrak service to Napa leaves from Emeryville, which is easily reached by BART or Uber, and takes anywhere from 2-3.5 hours to get to Napa.

-The cost starts at around $30 for a one-way trip.
+The cost starts at around $20 for a round trip.

 Local Transportation from SFO to Napa

 If you’re flying into San Francisco and you’re wanting to leave for Wine Country right away, there are a couple of options for local transportation from SFO to Napa.

 Take the yellow BART line heading toward Pittsburgh/Bay directly from SFO.
 Get off at MacArthur station and transfer to the red BART toward Richmond.

 Next, you’ll take BART all the way to El Cerrito Del Norte Station.
 From here you can take VINE 29 Express bus that will take you to Soscol Gateway Transit Center, the main transit hub of Napa.

 In total, this trip will cost you $20 and should take around 2.5 hours.
 Just note that the VINE 29 bus doesn’t run on weekends, so this option is only possible during the week.